-- By default, it is not possible to give specific permission to the user who is not owner, nor member of group owning the file - In ext4 FS it has to be turned on manually (usually it is by default), it is part of XFS and Btrfs - Command getfacl lists those extra permissions, setfacl sets - When in use, "basic" tools listing permissions (e.g. 1s -1, ACL in use is marked by + on the beginning of the line) sometimes do not show correct result - Important especially in network environment with many users - If intensively used, 1s -1 sometimes doesn't show correct permissions
+- By default, it is not possible to give specific permission to the user who is not owner, nor member of group owning the file - In ext4 FS it has to be turned on manually (usually it is by default), it is part of Btrfs, XFS and ZFS - Command getfacl lists those extra permissions, setfacl sets - When in use, "basic" tools listing permissions (e.g. 1s -1, ACL in use is marked by + after permissions - next slide) sometimes do not show correct result and permissions may work unexpectedly - Important especially in network environment with many users - If intensively used, 1s -1 sometimes doesn't show correct permissions - If not in use on server (like e.g. on CESNET data storage), relatively high number of groups is required to be able to correctly setup sharing permissions